 From London, hop on a train or hire a car and drive north to the lovely walled city of York.
 If you do happen to drive (and it is recommended!), then make sure to spend the day stopping off at all of the incredible sites along the way.

 Some of these include the lovely university city of Cambridge, the historic city of Worcester, Robin Hood’s home of Nottingham or even the incredible Peak District National Park in Derbyshire.
+You could, perhaps, even make a stop in Oxford or at the incredible Blenheim Palace.

 On the next day, plan to spend it exploring the city.
 You can see a lot of York in one day and some of the highlights include walking along the city walls, exploring the incredible York Minster, taking in the ruins of St Mary’s Abbey in the Museum Gardens, wandering along The Shambles and learning about the city’s history at the York Castle Museum.